The online Comment window has expired

 • Default_avatar

-Gray Adams about 2 years ago
+Gray Adams over 2 years ago

 This merger erases all the things that made Mills College worth attending, and I mean ALL.
 This should not be an agreement that the board of trustees and President Hillman get to make, speed through, and then sweep under the rug unchecked.
 (Nonbinary Mills College Alum, B.S. in Biochemistry and Molecular Biology, Class of Fall 2021)